FazMat/udacity-frontend-nanodegree-feedreader/README.md

 ## Instructions
 Index.html loads rss feeds from multiple sources.
 Clicking on the menu-icon open/closes menu, where you can change the source.
 A Jasmine test is also loaded, confirming correct behaviour (hopefully).
+You can get the files by downloading the zip or by cloning the repo.

 ## Dependencies